emacsway/emacsway.github.io/_sources/en/cache-dependencies.txt

 Implementation of tag locking
 =============================

-The main purpose of tag locking is a preventing of substitution of actual data by outdated data by concurent threads/processes, if it's needed by transaction isolation level or a delay of replication.
+The main purpose of tag locking is to prevent the substitution of actual data by outdated data of concurrent threads/processes, if it's needed by transaction isolation level or delay of replication.

-The tag locking is implemented by library as preventing the dependent cache creation by concurent threads/processes while the tag is locked.
+The tag locking is implemented by the library in the form of preventing the creation of dependent cache by the concurent threads/processes while the tag is locked.

-Why was not implemented a `Pessimistic Offline Lock`_ or `Mutual Exclusion`_?
+Why `Pessimistic Offline Lock`_ or `Mutual Exclusion`_  had not been implemented?
-This is a :ref:`resonable <thundering-herd-en>` question, because the cached logic can be too resource intensive.
+This is :ref:`resonable <thundering-herd-en>` question, because the cached logic can be too resource intensive.
-This implementation requires concurent threads/processes are waiting untile the locked tag will be released.
+This way of implementation requires concurent threads/processes are waiting untile the locked tag will be released.

 Constructive obstacle to implementing pessimistic locking